 Reuben Saltzman

 I constantly see the rules about dryer duct safety and dryer transition ducts being brought into question, mostly on home inspector forums.
 If it’s tough for home inspectors to keep this stuff straight, it’s gotta be really tough for average homeowners.
 Products and rules are always changing, so if you read this post five years from now, be aware that things may have changed.
-Also, these are the rules that we have here in Minnesota.
-These rules come from section 504 of the 2015 Minnesota Mechanical Code.
-This is not a complete list of those rules, but rather a list of the rules that are most commonly violated.
+Also, these are the rules for Minnesota.
+These rules come from section 504 of the 2020 Minnesota Mechanical Code.
+If you’re in a different part of the country where you use the International Residential Code, check out section M1502.
+The rules are nearly identical.
+This is not a complete list of those rules but a list of the most commonly violated ones.

 Dryer duct vs. transition duct